Worried About IRS Asset Seizure?

 How can you protect your assets from being seized by the IRS?

 • You can request an appeal through the Collection Appeal Program if the IRS hasn’t seized your funds or property yet.
-Besides, you can also ask for a Collection Due Process Hearing or Equivalent Hearing.
-Check out Publication 1660 to understand your appeal rights better.
+Besides, you can also ask for a Collection Due Process Hearing or an Equivalent Hearing.
+Check out Publication 1660 to better understand your appeal rights.

 • You also have redemption rights after the seizure and sale of your real estate.
-After your real estate is sold by the IRS, you or any stakeholder can redeem it within 180 days of the sale.
+After the IRS sells your real estate, you or any stakeholder can redeem it within 180 days of the sale.

-When the IRS seizes your property for tax debt, they sell it and use the money to pay your taxes after covering the sale costs.
+When the IRS seizes your property for tax debt, they sell it and use the money to pay your taxes.
 Before the sale, they set a minimum bid price, inform you about it, and allow you to challenge their valuation.
-They advertise the sale publicly, wait at least 10 days, then sell the property.
+They advertise the sale, wait at least 10 days, then sell the property.
 The sale proceeds first cover the costs of seizure and sale, then your tax debt.
 If there’s extra money left, the IRS informs you on how to get a refund.

 How do I get my seized property back?